microsoft/FASTER/docs/_docs/40-fasterlog-basics.md

 every enqueue, and instead expose to users to call on demand.
 You use `RefreshUncommitted` similarly to `Commit`, either call it from the enqueue thread (e.g., after every enqueue or a batch of enqueues) or have a separate thread/task that periodically calls it.
 Note that while `RefreshUncommitted` incurs a small CPU overhead to the write operation, it does not perform any I/O operation.

-For optimal performance, we suggest using more than one page in memory for FasterLog used with uncommitted scans (e.g., 2 or 4 pages), and set mutable fraction (`MutableFraction` in log settings) to say 0.5.
-This will ensure that pages get auto-committed only when the in-memory log of 2 of 4 pages is 50% full.
-This will allow pages sufficient time for records to be consumed by readers before the auto-commit tries to push them to disk.
-You may also commit manually as usual.
 The example in [playground](https://github.com/microsoft/FASTER/tree/master/cs/playground/FasterLogPubSub) shows how to use this feature.

 ### Log Head Truncation

 FasterLog support log head truncation, until any prefix of the log.
-Truncation updates the log begin address and deletes truncated parts of the log from disk, if applicable.
-A truncation is persisted via commit, similar to tail address commit.
+Truncation updates the log begin address.
+At the next commit, we persist the new begin address and delete truncated parts of the log from disk after the commit.

 There are two variants: `TruncateUntilPageStart` truncates until the start of the page corresponding to the specified address.
 This is safe to invoke with any address, as the page start is always a valid pointer to the